 The impact of the Proposed Scheme on baseline access to services will be an important consideration in terms of links to health and wellbeing.
-This will include potential indirect impacts to hospitals outside of the study area.

 11.3.6 Communicable Diseases

 While the dominant causes of ill health and premature death in Ireland are non-communicable diseases, typically associated with lifestyle factors such as diet, alcohol consumption and physical activity levels, the COVID-19 pandemic that has affected Ireland in 2020 and 2021 has brought the risk of communicable diseases into sharp focus.